DEFRA/software-development-standards/docs/guides/training.md

 - [Cloud](https://app.pluralsight.com/channels/details/752a25e0-eec4-431e-9b8e-338577006333)

 These courses are not intended to be an exhaustive list, but rather a starting point for developers looking to improve their skills and knowledge in these areas.

+> NOTE: Zscaler may partially block access to Pluralsight.
+Ensure that you are signed in to Pluralsight before accessing the links above.